ambeckley/CHIADATAVALIDATOR/README.md

 * `-l 100000`: splits every 100,000 lines
 * `-a 10`: suffix length (creates files like `MedicalClaimPart1_0000000001`)
 * `-d`: use numeric suffixes

+The splitting is done due to ram limitations, the data is processed in chunks.

 ---